 1970: Ray Davies of The Kinks made a round trip flight to England from America to re-record the words “cherry cola” for their mono version of their single “Lola” after the noncommercial BBC refused to air the original version which mentions the brand name “Coca Cola.”
 The album version of the track remain unchanged.

 1970: “Signed, Sealed, Delivered I’m Yours” by Stevie Wonder was released.
 It was the first single Wonder produced on his own, his first Grammy nomination, and was his first to feature his female backup singing group composed of Lynda Tucker Laurence, Venetta Fields, and the song’s co-writer, Syreeta Wright.
 The record spent six weeks at #1 on the US R&B chart and peaked at #3 on the pop charts.

-1972: After its release two months earlier, Jethro Tull’s fifth LP Thick as a Brick started two weeks at the top of the Billboard pop chart as the band’s first #1 LP in the US.
+1972: After its release two months earlier, Jethro Tull’s fifth studio album, Thick as a Brick, started two weeks at the top of the Billboard pop chart as the band’s first #1 LP in the US.

 1972: The Staple Singers achieved their first of two #1 hits on the Billboard Hot 100 with “I’ll Take You There.”

 1978: Peter Gabriel released his second self-titled solo album.
 Commonly referred to as his “Scratch” album, it was produced by guitarist Robert Fripp and features Fripp’s tape looping technique known as “Frippertronics.”

 1983: America released their eleventh studio album, Your Move.

 1985: Bryan Ferry released his sixth solo studio album, Boys and Girls.
 It was his first solo LP in seven years and the first since Ferry had disbanded Roxy Music in 1983.
 It is also his first and only #1 solo release in the UK and most successful album in the US.